Central Atlas Tamazight grammar

-Central Atlas Tamazight (also referred to as just Tamazight) belongs to the Northern Berber branch of the Berber languages.

-As a member of the Afroasiatic family, Tamazight grammar has a two-gender (tawsit) system, VSO typology, emphatic consonants (realized in Tamazight as velarized), and a templatic morphology.
+The grammar of Central Atlas Tamazight (also referred to as just Tamazight) has a two-gender (tawsit) system, VSO typology, emphatic consonants (realized in Tamazight as velarized), and a templatic morphology, sharing various similarities with other Berber languages.

 Tamazight has a verbo-nominal distinction, with adjectives being a subset of verbs.

 Nouns

 Nouns may be masculine or feminine and singular or plural.
 Definiteness is not marked (even though many loanwords from Arabic contain what was originally the Arabic definite article).
 Normally plurals end in /-n/, singular masculines have the prefix /a-/ and plurals /i-/, and feminines have the circumfix /t(a)...t(ː)/ in singular and /t(i)...(in/t)/ in plural.
 In Ayt Seghrouchen initial /a/ is dropped in many singular nouns, though their plurals and construct states are similar to Ayt Ayache.

 Plurals may either involve a regular change ("sound plurals"), internal vowel change ("broken plurals"), or a combination of the two.
 Some plurals are mixed, e.g. /tafust/ ('hand') > /tifusin/ ('hands').

 Native masculine singular nouns usually start with /a(m)-/ in singular and /i-/ in plural, and "sound plurals" (as opposed to "broken plurals" which also take the suffix /-n/ in plural).
 This suffix undergoes the following assimilatory rules: